nkh/ftl/README.md

 Only show images in the listing and directory preview; with multiple tabs, makes sorting images easy.

-# TODO

-- fzf scripts preview via vim not bat
-- vim file opener using ftl

 # PATCHING ftl (with gratitude to Larry wall, and not just for patch)

-There's no documentation, the code is *dense* with long lines but there's hope as the call stack is seldom more than 2 deep.
+There's no documentation, yet, the code is *dense* with long lines but there's hope as the call stack is seldom more than 2 deep.

 The description of the main variables and functions should get you going, watch the